eugenmueller/secuconnect/README.md

 ### Configuration

 First of all yout should provide secuconnect credentials.
-To do it just create an initializer file and add a configuration block inside it.
+Just create an initializer file and add a configuration block inside it.

 ```ruby
 Secuconnect.configure do |config|